-A: The Final Concert will be on Sunday afternoon at 3:00 pm.
-We start with the younger bands and end with the High School Wind Symphony.
-Our preference is for families of campers to come early enough to hear the entire concert and stay until the end so that your camper can say goodbye to there new friends and to faculty and staff.
-But we understand that that’s not always possible.
-If your student must leave early, realize that each portion of the concert to be 30 minutes and plan accordingly.
-This is an educated guess based on how things have gone in previous years.
+A: The Final Concert will be on Friday afternoon at 3:00 pm and last approximately 90 minutes.
+Our preference is for families of campers to come early enough to hear the entire concert and stay until the end so that your camper can say goodbye to their new friends and to faculty and staff.

 Q: What’s the checkout procedure?

 A: Students will check out before the concert.
 They will store their belongings at the School of Music in a locked, supervised room.

 Q: What happens if my child has instrument problems while he’s at camp?